qtc-de/beanshooter/README.md

 ---

 In contrast to [basic operations](#basic-operations) that target the general functionality exposed by a *JMX* endpoint, *MBean operations* target a specific *MBean*.
-For each supported *MBean*, *beanshooter* provdides antoher subparser containing the available operations and options for the corresponding *MBean*.
+For each supported *MBean*, *beanshooter* provides another subparser containing the available operations and options for the corresponding *MBean*.
 The following listing shows an example for the `mlet` *MBean* and the associated subparser:

 ```console